Legendre-signed partition numbers: The formula for p(n,chi2)

 {

 }

-The remaining derivations and estimates used to establish the asymptotic formulae of section \ref{sec:MainInts} and \ref{sec:Asymptotics}, specifically the crude formula \eqref{eq:GenAsymptoticCrude}, may again be applied to derive similar results for $𝔭(n,χ_2)$.
-Because our principal arcs are now those about $α=\tf18$ and $α=\tf78$ (alternatively about $α=±\tf18$), our main asymptotic term for $𝔭(n,χ_2)$ is \< \> where again $κ=π√{2/3}$, and now
+The remaining derivations and estimates used to establish the formulae of section \ref{sec:MainInts} and \ref{sec:Asymptotics} may again be applied to derive similar results for $\fp(n,\xc_2)$.
+Because our principal arcs are now those about $\xa=\tf18$ and $\xa=\tf78$ (alternatively about $\xa=\pm\tf18$), our main asymptotic term for $\fp(n,\xc_2)$ is \< \> where again $\xk=\pi\rt{2/3}$, and now